MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql.md

 Contoso needs to build the DevOps infrastructure and pipelines for the application.
 To do this, Contoso admins create a new DevOps project, import the code, and then set up build and release pipelines.

-1. In the Contoso Azure DevOps account, they create a new project, ContosoSmartHotelRefactor, and then select **Git** for version control.
+1. In the Contoso Azure DevOps account, they create a new project, **ContosoSmartHotelRefactor**, and then select **Git** for version control.

     ![Screenshot of creating a new project in Azure DevOps.](./media/contoso-migration-refactor-web-app-sql/vsts1.png)